s6lulisc/sentimentipos/README.md

 ## About this project

 The purpose of this repository is to conduct an empirical study of sentiment analysis on US financial news articles related to IPOs in the year 2018.
-We then look at the relationship between the polarity score of each of the IPOs under investigation and their first day returns respectively.
+We investigate the relationship between the polarity score of each of the IPOs in our analysis and their first day returns respectively.
 In this analysis, first day returns is measured as the percentage change from opening price to closing price on the first day of trading.
 This repo contains python scripts that handle the data management, analsis, and production of a paper with the findings from this analysis.

 The main objective of this project is to demonstrate and apply the skills learned in "Effective Programming Practices for Economists".